 11) Cascadilla Gorge waterfall:

+I wish I was able to explore this region when I was in Finger Lakes, but next time I go, this will be on my list.
+Cascadilla Gorge is a beautiful area, like Buttermilk Falls with a gorge trail, beautiful waterfalls and bridges which you can underneath and get great views of the nature area there.
 And of course, the main waterfall (Cascadilla waterfall) is well worth seeing and the beauty is that the length of this trail is short (it’s only under 1 mile long) and it’s entirely carved out in concrete so it’s easy to walk on for most people.
 The only thing is that there’s a lot of steps to walk on.

 There are also other small and medium sized waterfalls when you talk on the main Cascadilla Gorge Trail, so the good news is that there’s plenty of them to see here (as well as many of the other ones on this list).

 12) Upper Watkins Glen waterfall (a sort of secret spot):